bhupendra-chouhan/NamasteReact/readme.md

 1. At the end of the day HOC is just a Pure Javascript Function which 'takes a component as argument' and 'returns a component'.
 2. Component which is been passed to the an HOC is called as "wraaped" or "inner" component.
 3. A HOC doesn't modifies the code actual "wrapped" or "inner" component, but adds extra stuff on top of it inorder to enhance that inner component.

+### Layers of a React app?
+All React apps have these two layers"
+1. UI Layer
+2. Data Layer